WICG/manifest-incubations/launch_handler-explainer.md

 ## Non-goals

-- Forcing a web app to only ever appear in a single client (e.g. blocking being opening in a browser tab when open in an app window).
+- Forcing a web app to only ever appear in a single client (e.g. blocking being opened in a browser tab while already opened in an app window).
 - Configuring whether link navigations into the scope of a web app launch the web app (this is out of scope and may be handled by a future version of the [Declarative Link Capturing][dlc-explainer] spec).